Royals vs Blue Jays Prediction - MLB Picks 9/8/23

 Blue Jays Preview & Projected Starter

-Toronto enters at 79-63 after defeating Kansas City.
-The Blue Jays have played well this weekend, and they’ll look to bring the brooms out on Sunday.
+Toronto enters at 77-63 after taking two of three from Oakland.
+The Blue Jays also failed to complete the sweep on Wednesday, and they’ll need to get back in the win column soon if they’d like to stay in the fierce AL Wild Card picture.
 The Toronto offense is scoring 4.85 runs per game, while batting .262, with a .331 on-base percentage.
 The pitching staff carries a 3.80 ERA, with a 1.26 WHIP.

 Blue Jays Player Trends & Props